StirlingMarketingGroup/hugo-test/README.md

 > Thank you for your request!
 We will reach out within 24 hours!

+The API that this is connected to is *live*!
+So don't send anything too stupid.
+Our sales people are used to ignoring test messages.

 ## VS Code

 We use VS Code shortcuts to help build and test our websites.
 The two things you need to know for this test are: